geriang/geriang.github.io/README.md

     })

 Special thanks to JJ for testing my application and giving me some valuable suggestions such as creating a "loading" feature

+Special thanks to Flat Icon as the icons used in the web application were retreive from here https://www.flaticon.com/free-icons/information